-Clubs of Indianapolis.
-"Mr. Regenstrief...it is

-to the young men in this audience," the master of ceremonies continued, "as a living testimony to the fact that anyone who has a strong enough desire, and who applies himself with all his ability, can literally pull himself up 'by his own bootstraps'...just exactly as did the heroes of the famous Horatio Alger stories."
+In the hall, besides all the dignitaries and friends, were youngsters representing the membership of the Boys' Clubs of Indianapolis.
+"Mr. Regenstrief...it is your life that we wish to portray to the young men in this audience," the master of ceremonies continued, "as a living testimony to the fact that anyone who has a strong enough desire, and who applies himself with all his ability, can literally pull himself up 'by his own bootstraps'...just exactly as did the heroes of the famous Horatio Alger stories."

-Sam to this public tribute at the 1972 Horatio Alger Award Dinner
+A ruse lured Sam to this public tribute at the 1972 Horatio Alger Award Dinner

 Following a script prepared by public relations man Howdy Wilcox, the master of ceremonies recounted the events of Sam's life...from Europe to Indianapolis at age nine...selling newspapers on the street corners...the night shift at Real Silk Hosiery...consulting at Rex...meeting Myrtie at Butler Fieldhouse...the birth of D&M...the aspirations of the Regenstrief Institute...and one by one, the voices of Sam's family, close friends, and business associates were heard speaking from an outer mike.
-Then the owners of the voices were ushered onto the speaker's platform and seated with the Indianapolis Boys' Clubs salute you...because you exemplify those qualities which make it possible for anyone to succeed.
+Then the owners of the voices were ushered onto the speaker's platform and seated with Sam and Myrtie-sister Sara Cohn, former partner Wells Bishop, "best man"Joe Burris, D&M executive Lee Burke, Dean Glenn Irwin.

+"Mr. Regenstrief," the master of ceremonies concluded as Boys' Club president John W. Lauter approached bearing a large wooden plaque on which was mounted a brass scroll citing Sam's exemplary character, personal accomplishments, and contributions to the community, the Indianapolis Boys' Clubs salute you...because you exemplify those qualities which make it possible for anyone to succeed.
 We honor you also because you have always shared your success with those about you, your own family, your loyal employees, and now, millions of men and women whom you will never know but who are bound to benefit from the results of your great generosity.
 Your life, Sam Regenstrief, tells a story that we want to tell over and over again to the hundreds of boys who are members of the Indianapolis Boys' Clubs, boys who, like you, must rely upon self-determination, hard work, personal pride, and honesty to make something of themselves.